crate/cratedb-guide/docs/integrate/kestra/usage.md

     INSERT INTO doc.nyc_taxi VALUES( ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ? )
 ```

-When a Kestra task is executed, it may create or modify a resource, such as a file, database record, or API endpoint.
+When a Kestra task executes, it may create or modify a resource, such as a file, database record, or API endpoint.
 Kestra allows the output produced by the task to be stored in the execution flow context and used by subsequent tasks.
-The `output` object is used to capture information about the results of the task, including any resources that were created or modified.
+The `output` object captures information about the task results, including any resources created or modified.

-In our example, the `output.query.uri` refers to the URI of the resource that was created by the previous task.
+In our example, `output.query.uri` refers to the URI of the resource the previous task created.
 Specifically, it refers to the URI of the database records returned by the `SELECT` statement.

 Finally, once the data are imported to the second table, let’s create a new task that selects data from that table: